mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 6. Clear separation of domain object from entity (Policy is domain object & PolicyEntity is an entity - see class diagram below)

 **NOTE:**
 1) In above programming style, write needs to fast & asynchronous.
-JPA vendor does not provide async persistence but [using jpa-eclipselink](https://github.com/mgorav/jpa-eclipselink) this can be achieved.
+JPA vendors does not provide async persistence but [using jpa-eclipselink](https://github.com/mgorav/jpa-eclipselink) this can be achieved.
 2) Domain model is not anemic and also there is a clear separation of domain API from entity (persistence mechanism), they are not tightly coupled.
 This is of great help in creating modularization.